jvta/AzureVM/README.md

 For DSC configuration publication to Azure blob storage:
 * https://docs.microsoft.com/en-us/powershell/module/azurerm.compute/publish-azurermvmdscconfiguration?view=azurermps-6.13.0

+**Customised DSC**
-The PowerShell DSC extension requires you specify several configuration related settings common to all configurations, as well as protected settings that will be specific to your particular PowerShell DSC configuration file and what it does.
+The Customised PowerShell DSC extension requires you specify several configuration related settings common to all configurations, as well as protected settings that will be specific to your particular PowerShell DSC configuration file and what it does.

 Common parameters:
+* boolUseCustomisedDSCExtension - set to 'true' to use this extension
-* dscExtensionUpdateTagVersion (Default '1'.
+* strDscExtensionUpdateTagVersion (Default '1'.
 Increment and redeploy to force an updated configuration)
-* _artifactsLocation (storage account where your DSC blob is stored e.g. "https://mydscacc.blob.core.windows.net")
+* strArtifactsLocation (e.g. storage account where your DSC blob is stored e.g. "https://mydscacc.blob.core.windows.net" or a perhaps another GitHub location e.g. https://"https://raw.githubusercontent.com/mygithub")
-* dscFunction (your name for a DSC "configuration" block to apply e.g. 'StandardAzureServer')
+* strDscFunction (your name for a DSC "configuration" block to apply e.g. 'StandardAzureServer')
+* strDscScript (your DSC configuration script name.
+Default is configuration.ps1)
+* strDscExtensionArchiveFolder (a folder or container name hosting the configuration file.
+Will otherwise use a storage blob default of 'windows-powershell-dsc')
+* strDscExtensionArchiveFileName (your archive file name.
+Will otherwise use a default of 'configuration.ps1.zip')

 Default variables:
-* DscExtensionArchiveFolder (uses the default of 'windows-powershell-dsc')
-* DscExtensionArchiveFileName (uses the default of 'configuration.ps1.zip')
-* extensionApiVersion (uses a default of '2015-06-15' set in azuredeploy.json)
+* strExtensionApiVersion (uses a default of '2015-06-15' set in azuredeploy.json)

 Example-specific parameters:
-* storageUserName (e.g. provide a storage account name for use with Azure Files share to store SOE installation files)
+* sstrStorageUserName (e.g. provide a storage account name for use with Azure Files share to store SOE installation files)
-* storagePassword (storage account password for above - SAS tokens don't work for this)
+* sstrStoragePassword (storage account password for above - SAS tokens don't work for this)
-* localAccountUserName (for creating an additional local account)
+* strLocalAccountUserName (for creating an additional local account)
-* localAccountUserPassword (password for above)
+* sstrLocalAccountUserPassword (password for above)
-* _artifactsLocationSasToken (SAS token for accessing configuration.ps1.zip file blob)
+* sstrArtifactsLocationSasToken (SAS token for accessing configuration.ps1.zip file blob)

+**Generic DSC**
+The Generic DSC extension contains only details for accessing a PowerShell DSC configuration file and will pass no additional parameters.

+Common parameters:
+* boolUseGenericDSCExtension - set to 'true' to use this extension
+* strDscExtensionUpdateTagVersion (Default '1'.
+Increment and redeploy to force an updated configuration)
+* strArtifactsLocation (e.g. storage account where your DSC blob is stored e.g. "https://mydscacc.blob.core.windows.net" or a perhaps another GitHub location e.g. https://"https://raw.githubusercontent.com/mygithub")
+* strDscFunction (your name for a DSC "configuration" block to apply e.g. 'StandardAzureServer')
+* strDscScript (your DSC configuration script name.
+Default is configuration.ps1)
+* strDscExtensionArchiveFolder (a folder or container name hosting the configuration file.
+Will otherwise use a storage blob default of 'windows-powershell-dsc')
+* strDscExtensionArchiveFileName (your archive file name.
+Will otherwise use a default of 'configuration.ps1.zip')

+Default variables:
+* strExtensionApiVersion (uses a default of '2015-06-15' set in azuredeploy.json)

+Optional parameter:
+* sstrArtifactsLocationSasToken (an Azure SAS token key to access a storage blob if this is where your DSC configuration file is stored.
+Leave empty to omit e.g. "")